 Faculty: English (continued) Stage 1

 Subject: English

-Length of Course: Pre-Requisites: SACE Board of SA Code: Course Leads to: Full year, two semesters (10 credits each semester) Competent achievement in Year 10 English or Literary Studies 1ESH10 Stage 2 English.
+Length of Course: Full year, two semesters (10 credits each semester)

+Pre-Requisites: Competent achievement in Year 10 English or Literary Studies

+SACE Board of SA Code: 1ESH10

+Course Leads to: Stage 2 English.

-- Improve their communications skills - Refine and extend their skills of expression and comprehension - Look closely at examples of written, visual and multimedia communication - Explore the way language has been used to create texts - Read, view and create literature, media and everyday texts - Demonstrate knowledge and understanding using written, spoken and multimedia texts.
+- Improve their communications skills - Refine and extend their skills of expression and comprehension - Look closely at examples of written, visual and multimedia communication - Explore the way language is used to create texts - Read, view and create literature, media and everyday texts - Demonstrate knowledge and understanding using written, spoken and multimedia texts.

-- Assessment Type 1: Responding to texts 40% Study and respond to novels, poetry, film and plays. - Assessment Type 2: Creating Texts 40% Creation of texts, including written, oral and multimedia. - Assessment Type 3: Intertextuality Study 20% One each semester: connect two or more texts or consider texts in relation to other texts.
+- Assessment Type 1: Responding to texts 40% Study and respond to novels, poetry, film, plays and contemporary texts. - Assessment Type 2: Creating Texts 40% Creation of texts, including written, oral and multimedia. - Assessment Type 3: Intertextuality Study 20% One each semester: connect two or more texts or consider texts in relation to other texts.